Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Methods

 \subsection{Analysis of the gradient of DMP-SNN}

 We analyse temporal credit assignment under last-timestep supervision.
 For a hidden layer $l$, let $u^l[k] \in \mathbb{R}^N$ and $m^l[k] \in \mathbb{R}^d$ denote the membrane potentials and slow memory at discrete time $k$, respectively.
-Ignoring input-driven terms (which act as biases and do not affect state--state Jacobians), the dynamics within the layer can be written as
+Ignoring input-driven terms (which act as biases and do not affect state-state Jacobians), the dynamics within the layer can be written as

 with leak factor $\beta \in (0,1)$, memory readout matrix $W_m \in \mathbb{R}^{N \times d}$, and state-transition matrix $\bar{A} \in \mathbb{R}^{d \times d}$ arising from the state space construction.